David Williams (card game player): World Poker Tour

 In March 2006, Williams made a second WPT final table, finishing 4th for $280,000.
 Two months later, he made another WPT final table, again finishing 4th.
 In 2010, he won the WPT World Championship, defeating Eric Baldwin in heads-up play and winning over $1.5 million.

 Online poker

 Following the 2004 World Series of Poker, David Williams became a member of Team Bodog.
 Williams parted ways with Bodog after the 2010 WPT World Championship.
 In June 2010, Williams joined Team PokerStars as a sponsored pro.

 Tournaments

 World Championship of Online Poker

 In 2009, Williams, playing under the screen name "RugDoctor", defeated poker professional Alexander "joiso" Kostritsyn to capture Event #42 ($2,100 8-Game) of the World Championship of Online Poker (WCOOP).

-Other poker activities

-Williams also appeared on the game show King of Vegas, finishing in third place.
-He now has his own blog that offers an inside look at his personal and professional life.
-The webisodes air on the internet TV channel RawVegas.tv.

 Magic: The Gathering

 Williams is an accomplished Magic player.
 His initial foray into Magics Pro Tour came in the late 1990s.
 He made the Top 8 of eight Grand Prix events in cities such as San Diego, Cannes, Moscow, and Cleveland with Team Event wins in Yokohama and Taipei in 2001.
 He also made the top 8 of the first Pro Tour in Japan, finishing 7th at PT Tokyo 2001.
 He had already won over $30,000 playing Magic when he made the Top 8 of the 2001 World Championships in Toronto.
 However, he was disqualified without prize for marked cards because three of his four Accumulated Knowledge cards were bent more than the other cards in his deck, making them easier to cut to when Williams cut his own deck after his opponent shuffled it.
 The tournament's judging staff determined that the bending was not accidental and that Williams had cheated based on two criteria: